OWNING A BUSINESS

 - What are the pros and cons of being on your own verses signing on with a carrier?

 - Should I wait to get the hazmat endorsement on my CLD?

 - Does truck and trailer size matter?
 Can I make good money even with a smaller rig?

-Another excellent source to call upon would be Interstate Authority.
+Another excellent source to become familiar with would be Interstate Authority.
 They are a team of industry experts that help you stay abreast with federal and state regulations.
 You would not want to start your own hotshot business without first getting help from Interstate Authority.

-Now that you know to get opinions and advice from others in the industry while making friends along the way, you’re ready to gather various items you’ll need to be a hot shot truck driver.
+Now that you know to learn opinions and advice from others in the industry while making friends along the way, you’re ready to gather various items you’ll need to be a successful hot shot truck driver.
 There are a few licenses and registrations you’ll need to have and complete in order to operate your business and be a legal driver.

 Commercial motor vehicle (CMV) drivers’ health are held to a higher standard than passenger vehicle drivers.

 Therefore, a medical card (certificate) is required of any commercial driver with:

 - a max vehicle weight of over 10,000 pounds